LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

 ## Types

-Types are descriptions of values that the compiler uses to make sure that programs are correct and invalid operations (such as multiplying two bits) are never performed.
+Types are descriptions of values that the compiler uses to make sure that programs are correct, and invalid operations (such as multiplying two texts) are never performed.

 The thing that makes Lux types special is that they are first-class values, the same as bits and ints (albeit, a little more complex).

 They are data-structures, and they even have a type... named `Type` (_I know, it's **so** meta_).

-We'll talk more about that in later chapters.
+We'll talk more about types in later chapters.

 ## Macros